aws-samples/sample-capacity-block-manager/README.md

 - Deploy a Lambda function
 - Deploy an API Gateway with API key authentication
 - Generate and store the API key in AWS Secrets Manager
+- If ADMIN_EMAIL is set:
+  - Create an SNS topic for approval notifications
+  - Subscribe the provided email address to the topic
 - Output the following **SSM parameters**:
   - `/cbm/<StackName>/apiSecretName` — name of the secret containing the API key
   - `/cbm/<StackName>/apiUrl` — the full URL of the deployed API

+### Approval Workflow

+The approval workflow is optional and depends on whether you set the ADMIN_EMAIL environment variable during deployment:

+- **With ADMIN_EMAIL set**: The system will send email notifications when capacity blocks require approval for extension.
+The specified email address will receive these notifications.
+- **Without ADMIN_EMAIL set**: The approval workflow is disabled, and capacity blocks marked as requiring approval will be automatically approved.

 ---